Package Leaflet: Information for theuser

 Composition of Madopar 200 mg/50 mg tablets

-Madopar is presented in a bottle of 100 tablets
+Madopar is available in a bottle of 100 tablets.

-The tablets are pale red, slightly speckled, cylindrical biconvex, with the inscription “ROCHE” and a hexagon on one face and with breaking lines on both faces (scored).
+The tablets are pale red, slightly speckled, cylindrical, and biconvex, with the inscription "ROCHE" and a hexagon on one side and with break lines on both sides (scored).

 ROCHE FARMA, S.A.